microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 - Fully managed – no need to handle infrastructure, backups, or scaling.
 - Secure and governed by Fabric’s centralized workspace and role-based access control.
 - Fast time-to-value – quickly create, load, and query data for analytics and reporting.
-- Set up for analytics by automatically replicating the data into OneLake in near real-time - based on the underlying technology of **Mirroring in Fabric**
+- Set up for analytics by automatically replicating the data into OneLake in near real-time.
-- Connectable in all the same ways as **Azure SQL Database**, plus a **web-based editor in the Fabric portal**

 ## Section 1: Getting started